Ready to work as an editor but not sure where to find freelance editing jobs online?

 PSSST!
 My 9 Favorite Creative Places to Find Freelance Editing Jobs

-Do you want to see my favorite creative places to find these editing jobs?
+Do you want to see even more of my favorite creative places to find these editing jobs?
 You can access the list in my Freebie Library.

 *– Sign up below to access and download the full list! –*